Rutherford County License Hearing Guide

 CRITICAL DEADLINE: Request Hearing Within 15 Days

-After a DUI arrest in Rutherford County, you have a very limited window to protect your driving privileges.
-You MUST request an Administrative License Revocation (ALR) hearing within 15 days of your arrest.
-This hearing is your opportunity to challenge the potential suspension of your driver’s license.
+Following a DUI arrest in Rutherford County, you have only 15 days from the date of your arrest to request an Administrative License Revocation (ALR) hearing.
+This hearing is your opportunity to challenge the potential suspension of your driver's license.

 Automatic License Suspension